pitastrudl/wekanwiki/Developer-Documentation.md

   - Read Wekan source code.
   - Read Meteor documentation.

-## Preventing Travis CI lint errors before submitting pull requests

-- Eslint for linting.
-To prevent Travis CI lint errors, you can test for lint errors by installing "npm install eslint" and running it with "npm run lint"
-- If you want automatic fixes to that code file you can copy code to [jsbeautifer website](http://jsbeautifier.org) with settings Indent with 2 spaces (topmost dropdown), [X] Space before conditional: "if(x)" / "if (x)", [X] Use JSLint-happy formatting tweaks.

 ## Pull Request Workflow (Please read before submitting PR's)

 - When doing pull requests, only add additions and changes to English at wekan/i18n/en.i18n.json .
 Other translations are done at [https://www.transifex.com/wekan/wekan](https://www.transifex.com/wekan/wekan).